Infiniti M: Reception

 The Infiniti M did not gain a significant share in the mid-luxury market.
 The Infiniti G37 sedan and coupe, competing in the entry-level luxury sport category, accounted for half of the marque's sales as of 2009.
 Out of that year's 81000 Infiniti cars sold, only 10000 were of the M nameplate.
 Furthermore, the 2009 update left M35 and M45 in awkward positions of the Infiniti lineup, as though they were the flagships of the marque, they were out-powered by the VQ37VHR engines fitted in the 2009 G37 coupe and sedan.
 For that model year while the G Series received 7-speed automatic transmissions across the lineup, only the M35 RWD was upgraded to a 7-speed automatic while the rest of the nameplate retained the aging 5-speed automatic.

 2008/2009 Mid-generational refresh

-For the 2008 model year, the Infiniti M received a facelift, receiving optional all wheel drive (M45x), revised front and rear fascias, revised tail lights, and redesigned blue-highlted gauges, previously orange.
+For the 2008 model year, the Infiniti M received a facelift, receiving optional all wheel drive (M45x), revised front and rear fascias, revised tail lights, and redesigned blue-highlighted gauges, previously orange.
 Infiniti also offered an S type version for the M45/M45x similar to the previous Sport model.
 Other new features on the 2008 model include touch screen hard drive based navigation, iPod integration, and a music hard drive.

 For 2009, the M35 received a new V6 engine producing 303 hp and 262 lbft of torque and a 7-speed automatic transmission.
 The 2009 M35x, M45, and M45x retained the five-speed automatic.